-- We converted production at our facilities on three continents to manufacture face masks for first responders and our employees - with more than 10 million made. - We developed the Safe Work Playbook, an 80-plus page guide including, among other topics, health and safety procedures, facility cleaning protocols, social distancing policies, building signage and training for employees. - We made the Safe Work Playbook publicly available at no cost on our website, where it has been downloaded more than 35,000 times, including by companies from multiple industries. - We increased work schedule flexibility in order to allow employees to care for children and other family members - As noted above, in an effort to avoid layoffs and furloughs, from April 2020 until mid-November 2020, (i) the non-employee members of our Board accepted a 25% reduction in annual retainer fees and meeting fees (only paid for meetings in excess of 12 per year), (ii) salaried employees around the world agreed to a temporary 20% base salary deferral, and (iii) our CEO accepted a 10% base salary reduction, and our other executive officers accepted a 5% base salary reduction.
+- We converted production at our facilities on three continents to manufacture face masks for first responders and our employees - with more than 10 million made. - We developed the Safe Work Playbook, an 80-plus page guide including, among other topics, health and safety procedures, facility cleaning protocols, social distancing policies, building signage and training for employees. - We made the Safe Work Playbook publicly available at no cost on our website, where it has been downloaded more than 35,000 times, including by companies from multiple industries. - We increased work schedule flexibility in order to allow employees to care for children and other family members. - As noted above, in an effort to avoid layoffs and furloughs, from April 2020 until mid-November 2020, (i) the non-employee members of our Board accepted a 25% reduction in annual retainer fees and meeting fees (only paid for meetings in excess of 12 per year), (ii) salaried employees around the world agreed to a temporary 20% base salary deferral, and (iii) our CEO accepted a 10% targeted financial results, meet our talent needs and maintain fully competitive compensation programs and practices to maximize long-term stockholder value.

+base salary reduction, and our other executive officers accepted a 5% base salary reduction.
 Due to recovery of industry production in the second half of 2020 and strong performance, we repaid all employee salary deferrals by the end of 2020 and reinstated non-employee members of our Board's fees and employee salaries to pre-reduction and pre-deferral levels.